 Lisa Sanders enjoys being part of such a talented group of singers.
 Lisa also sings in The Dulcet Four, an a cappella quartet based in the San Francisco Bay Area, performing repertoire from the Great American Songbook and other classics.
 She has sung with Festival Opera in Walnut Creek and the Livermore Valley Opera.
 On weekends, Lisa cantors at the St. Perpetua Church in Lafayette and sings jazz.
 When not singing, Lisa teaches technology and math at St. Mary’s School in Walnut Creek and keeps up with her two 20-something daughters and a traveling husband.

 Lezak Shallat started singing choral music in college and has never stopped.
 She’s sung mostly in chamber groups and symphonic choirs, and music from Latin America.
 In addition to singing in choirs, she loves to travel with choirs and participate in music festivals, and is famous for making copious notes in her scores.

 Victoria Skerritt is happy to be in year two as a member of Voci and loves learning Voci’s diverse repertoire.
 Victoria’s music background is rooted in musical theater, alternative rock bands, and jazz vocal ensemble work.
 When she is not singing with Voci, Victoria manages parks and recreation activities for Contra Costa County.
 She thanks her co-workers, her friends and family for encouraging her musical journey.

 Edna Yeh, Assistant Conductor, joined Voci in 2008.
 After a childhood spent playing the piano and violin, she began singing with a women’s chorus in college, and eventually earned a master's degree in music theory.
-Edna works by day in web development, and is the mother of two teenagers.
+Edna works by day in web development, and is the mother of two young adults.